Dense 3D Face Correspondence: Results and Analysis

 \subsection{Landmark Localization}

 \textbf{Synthetic Dataset}: First, we present the evaluation of our algorithm on synthetic data.
-We establish dense correspondence on 100 synthetic 3D faces using our proposed algorithm and report the mean and the standard deviation of the localization error with respect to the ground truth.
+We establish dense correspondence on 100 synthetic 3D faces using our proposed algorithm and report the mean and the standard deviation (SD) of the localization error with respect to the ground truth.
 The original synthetic dataset contains 3,727 vertices for each 3D face.
 Our proposed method is successful in establishing dense correspondence over 2,246 vertices ($60\%$ of the original) with a mean localization error of $1.28mm$ and SD $\pm 2.2mm$.
 Correspondence within 10mm is established on $99.33 \%$ vertices.
-Figure~\ref{fig:LLE_All}(a) shows a plot of the cumulative distribution of correspondences within a given error distance.
+Figure~\ref{fig:LLE_All}(a) shows a plot of the cumulative distribution of correspondences within a given error distance. {We also establish dense correspondence over 2,341 vertices of the synthetic dataset using our K3DM-NICP variant (see Section~\ref{sect:altmethod}).
+That method results in a mean localization error of $1.30mm$ with $\pm2.3mm$ standard deviation.}

+To ascertain the contribution of different components, we repeat our experiments by removing different components (see Figure.~\ref{fig:blockdiagram}) from our algorithm.
+The results in Table~\ref{tab:Module_LLE} show that the combination of all components/modules gives the best results.

-\textbf{FRGCv2 Dataset}: We construct a dense correspondence K3DM from the first available neutral scan of the first 200 identities (100 males and females each) of FRGCv2.
-All scans of the remaining 266 identities (1,956 in total) are used as the test set.
-In the next step, we construct a K3DM from the neutral scans of the next 200 identities (100 male and female each) and use all the scans (2,051) corresponding to the first training set as probes.
-In this way we report Landmark Detection results on all 4,007 scans of FRGCv2, each time ensuring that the identity in the gallery is not present in the probe.
+\textbf{FRGCv2 Dataset}: We construct a dense correspondence K3DM from the first neutral scan of the first 200 identities (100 males and females each) of this dataset.
+The remaining 1,956 scans of 266 identities are used as test data.
+Next, we construct a K3DM from the neutral scans of the next 200 identities (100 male and female each) and use the 2,051 scans corresponding to the first training set for testing.
+This way, we are able to perform landmark detection on all 4,007 scans of FRGCv2, each time ensuring that the identity used for making the K3DM is not present in the test data.